Sam Turpin: Music career

 In January 2023, the Suite Nites album featuring Sam was released in Japan as a deluxe physical edition through Paraphernalia Records and Disk Union.
 Sam subsequently released his third EP "Syncope" along with his self-directed visuals for the single "Moon Light" which featured Laliboi, The Charles Géne Suite and Jenny Dison.
 In October 2024 Sam travelled to Tokyo, Japan to perform at the Tour du Monde Event party organised by NO VISA.
 In early 2025 Sam re-released his track "War Neva End" with the late Bacardi House pioneer DJ Spoko as a 10-year-anniversary edition across all official music platforms.
 In April 2025, Sam announced the debut Cold Chinese Food album with the lead single and music video "Ethiopian Coffee".
-The full length album "Vital Ital" was released in July 2025.
+The full-length album "Vital Ital" was released in July 2025.
+In April 2026, Sam performed his solo work at the relaunched Sofar Sounds event in Johannesburg.

 Personal life and education

 In 2017, Turpin received a Bachelor of Arts from the University of the Witwatersrand in Anthropology and History.
 He later pursued a program in music production and sound engineering.

 Turpin is fluent in English, isiZulu and also knows some basic French and Japanese.